Legal software comparisons

 Shortlisting legal software?
 Start with the client side of the matter.

-If the real pain is document chasing, status updates, secure exchange, and a portal clients still avoid, compare the shortlist through that lens first.
-If the firm is actually replacing matter management, billing, trust, and wider practice operations, a broader suite may still be the right call.
+If the real pain is document chasing, status updates, notes, tasks, secure exchange, and a portal clients still avoid, compare the shortlist through that lens first.
+If the firm is actually replacing billing, accounts, precedents, and practice operations, judge that as a suite decision.

 Use this hub to open the right comparison first.

 Feature lists do not help much if they mix two different buying motions.
-Some firms are choosing a wider legal suite.
-Others just need the client-facing workflow around the matter to stop creating admin.
+Some firms are choosing a legal suite.
+Others need the daily matter workflow to stop creating admin.
 Those are different calls, and they should be compared that way.

 What this page helps you decide

-Use this page when your legal shortlist includes Clio, LEAP, Smokeball, Actionstep, or PracticeEvolve and you need to decide whether the real project is broader practice software or a cleaner client-facing workflow around the matter.
-Matter is strongest when portal quality, document requests, status updates, and secure exchange are the problem you need to fix first.
+Use this page when your legal shortlist includes Clio, LEAP, Smokeball, Actionstep, or PracticeEvolve and you need to decide what standard the matter workflow should meet.
+Matter is strongest when the firm wants a modern practice system around the live matter: portal, document requests, case email, records, notes, tasks, reminders, status, follow-up, and secure exchange.

 Use it for